kokoko3k/koko-aio-slang/docs-ng.md

             for 3 sized masks (gmx,rgb,rbg) use 1.0
         Phosphor height
-            If you are using a very High definition screen, you may want to set this higher than 1.0 I also observed nice results byu setting this to 3 when using 4 sized masks like rgbx or rbgx.
+            If you are using a very High definition screen, you may want to set this higher than 1.0 I also observed nice results by setting this to 3 when using 4 sized masks like rgbx or rbgx.

 **Dot matrix emulation:**<br>